simonjisu/kafka_tutorials/02_assignment/README.md

 # Part 2.
 Try yourself

 1. Find or generate a dataset that you are interested in.
-You can use existed `docker-compose.yml` to build your Kafka cluster or use other tools like product of `confluent.io`.
+You can use existing `docker-compose.yml` to build your Kafka cluster or use other tools like the product of `confluent.io`.
 Please describe how you loaded data with the code(it must be executable, TA will run your code line by line).
 2. Define the system architecture:
     a.
 What is your source application(producer)?
 Describe what your source application does.
     b.
 What is your target application(consumer)?
 Describe what your target application does.